 In 2007 The University of Montana became a charter member of the American University President's Climate Commitment (AUPCC).
 The first step in this commitment was to conduct a Green House Gas Inventory to identify the major sources of CO2 pollution generated on the Missoula campus.
 This inventory was completed in 2007.
 The second effort required by the AUPCC was to use the Green House Gas inventory as the basis for the creation of a Climate Action Plan (CAP).
-The CAP was completed in 2009 and created a list of approximately 15 separate strategies to manage or reduce CO2.
-The three most significant strategies that were identified to reduce CO2 emissions were: 1) substitution of a renewable energy source for the natural gas used at the steam plant, 2) renewable generation of electricity, and 3) changing the energy use behavior of the faculty/staff/students.
-After considerable analysis and discussion the option that was selected was to produce steam for campus use by constructing a biomass fueled gasification/steam plant that would be co-located with the existing natural gas fired steam plant.
-For the purpose of this analysis, biomass is defined as the branches, stumps, and other nonmarketable timber left on the forest floor after a commercial logging operation is complete.
-This material is also commonly known as slash or hog fuel.
+The CAP was completed in 2009 and created a list of 15 separate strategies to manage or reduce CO2.

+After implementing a number of the more easily attainable carbon reduction strategies, two high return strategies were identified for additional action: 1) substitution of a renewable energy fuel for the natural gas used at the UM steam plant, and 2) changing the energy use behavior of the faculty/staff/students via a campus wide campaign.
+This document focuses on Action #1.
+After considerable analysis and discussion it became apparent that a steam plant that uses biomass for fuel was the most effective way to convert from natural gas to a renewable energy fuel.
+For the purpose of this document, biomass is defined as the branches, bark, stumps, and other nonmarketable forest waste left on the forest floor after a commercial logging operation is complete.
+In partial fulfillment of UM's Climate Action Plan, switching from natural gas to biomass will reduce UM's carbon footprint, approximately 22%.